jbeard4/SCION/README.md

 </html>
 ```

-See this demo live [http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop2.xhtml here].
+See this demo live [here](http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop2.xhtml).

-== Advanced usage ==
+## Advanced usage ##

 Drag and drop is a simple example of UI behaviour.
 Statecharts are most valuable for describing user interfaces that involve a more complex notion of state.

-A more advanced example can be seen [http://jbeard4.github.com/SCION/demos/drawing-tool/drawing-tool.html here].
+A more advanced example can be seen [here](http://jbeard4.github.com/SCION/demos/drawing-tool/drawing-tool.html).

 It is described in detail in the source code of the page.

-= Non-browser Environments =
+# Non-browser Environments #

-== Use in node.js ==
+## Use in node.js ##

-=== Installation ===
+### Installation ###

 ```bash
 npm install -g scion
 ```

-=== Usage ===
+### Usage ###

 node.js doesn't have great support for XML, so SCXML source must be converted ahead-of-time to annotated JSON.
-SCION ships with command-line tools to facilitate this. <tt>scxml-to-json</tt>  converts SCXML documents to JSON in the JsonML format, and <tt>annotate-scxml-json</tt> converts the JsonML document to a format more suitable for interpretation at runtime.
+SCION ships with command-line tools to facilitate this. `scxml-to-json`  converts SCXML documents to JSON in the JsonML format, and `annotate-scxml-json` converts the JsonML document to a format more suitable for interpretation at runtime.

 ```bash
 scxml-to-json input.scxml | annotate-scxml-json > output.json